Configure and Manage Cluster Links on Confluent Cloud¶

 You can change several aspects of a cluster link configuration, but you cannot change its source cluster (source cluster ID), prefix, or the link name.

-Examples of creating and configuring cluster links with the CLI are shown in the Cluster Linking Quick Start, and the tutorials for Share Data Across Clusters, Regions, and Clouds using Confluent Cloud and Cluster Linking Disaster Recovery and Failover on Confluent Cloud.
+Examples of creating and configuring cluster links with the CLI are shown in the Cluster Linking Quick Start on Confluent Cloud, and the tutorials for Share Data Across Clusters, Regions, and Clouds using Confluent Cloud and Cluster Linking Disaster Recovery and Failover on Confluent Cloud.

 List all cluster links going to the destination cluster¶